 … gathers together tech enthusiasts, crafters, educators, tinkerers, food artisans, hobbyists, engineers, science clubs, artists, students, and commercial exhibitors.
 Makers come to show their creations and share their learnings.
 Attendees flock to Maker Faire to glimpse the future and find the inspiration to become Makers themselves.

-We are considered a “MINI” Maker Faire as we one of 120 community driven events.
+We are considered a Community driven Maker Faire event.
 This event is to benefit The Ozarks SySTEAMic Coalition in their mission to promote more “STEAM” (science, technology, engineering, the arts, and mathematics) throughout the entire Ozarks region.
 It is supported and organized by some amazing STEAM Sponsors, organizations, and individuals who visualize a stronger STEAM focus throughout our region.
 We consider MAKING the application of the STEAM fields with an entrepreneurial focus.

-As this event grows our mission is to continue to seek out and showcase the culture of art, design, and Do-It-Yourself that has made The Ozarks one of America’s unique cities.
+2020 will be our SIXTH Maker Faire with the theme of DREAM BIG.
+As this event grows our mission is to continue to seek out and showcase the culture of art, design, and Do-It-Yourself that has made The Ozarks one of America’s unique regions.

 What’s Being Said About the Maker Movement:

 “The Maker Movement is also touted as a boon to education because of the science, technology, engineering and math components necessary for many inventions.” -Entrepreneur Magazine